ACINQ/eclair/docs/release-notes/eclair-vnext.md

 - `node` returns high-level information about a remote node (#2568)
 - `channel-created` is a new websocket event that is published when a channel's funding transaction has been broadcast (#2567)
 - `channel-opened` websocket event was updated to contain the final `channel_id` and be published when a channel is ready to process payments (#2567)
+- `getsentinfo` can now be used with `--offer` to list payments sent to a specific offer.

 ### Miscellaneous improvements and bug fixes